 Besides, knowing my kids, they would probably find a way to break the water tank in the WaterRower…

-If you are interested in a more comprehensive look at the best rowing machines on the market, click here.
+If you are interested in a more comprehensive look at the best rowing machines on the market, you should check out my rowing machine buyer’s guide.

 I hope this review was helpful.
 If you have any further questions about these or any other rowing machines, hit me up with a comment and I’ll get back to you soon.
 If anybody already owns any of these rowing machines, I want to hear from you as well.